 Finally, as you can see, this is bit of a cultural thing and is something that you will have to deal with and have to get used to.
 And, if you follow the above steps it will make it a little easier to figure it out.

 And that’s it for now!
-Let me know if you have any questions and let me know if you go too.
-I’d love to know if this guide on the how to use the bum gun or toilet hose in Southeast Asia has helped you.
+I’d love to know if this guide on how to use the bum gun or toilet hose in Southeast Asia has helped you.
+Let me know if you have any questions and any further tips how to use the bum gun.